bhisaac/5eFP/5eFP-SRD.md

 ### EXPERIMENTAL (in development)

 5eFP MONK
-— (1 KI point): stand upright from prnone or jump up or down one ledge as a free action.
+— (1 KI point): stand upright from prone or jump up or down one ledge as a free action.

 ---